 Historic Destinations and Attractions in Ethiopia

-Axum is found in the mountainous land of Tigray region northern part of Ethiopia which lies about 1,024 km north of Addis Ababa.
-It was the capital of Kingdom of Axumite next to Yeha.
-One of the powerful state which flourished its power till the present day of the Red Sea,and whole horn of Africa, including Yemen.
+Axum is found in the mountainous land of Tigray region in northern part of Ethiopia.
+Located about 1,024 km north of Addis Ababa.
+It was the capital of the Axumite Kingdom next to Yeha, which extended its power till the present day of the Red Sea,and whole horn of Africa, including Yemen.
 The power of Axum was based largely on trade due to its proximity to the Red Sea in the north east and the Indian Ocean coastal trade routes to the south.
-Romans, Persians, China’s, Greeks, Arabs and Indians where known to have good relations with Axumites.
+Romans, Persians, Chinese, Greeks, Arabs and Indians were known to have good relations with Axumites.

 Axum is one of the worlds ancient civilizations that is clearly seen today.
-There influence of religion, economic, political, and social development has reflected great impact for today’s Ethiopia.
+The influence of religion, economic, political, and social development reflects great impact on today’s Ethiopia.
 The Axumite kingdom reign from 1B.C to 10th A.D. even it extends to 10th B.C with the fabled Queen of Sheba.
-Axum is the 1st place to built church on the soil of Africa, blessed town for the sanctuary of Ark of Covenant, and it is the holiest city of the Ethiopian Orthodox faith.
+Axum is the 1st empire build churches on the soil of Africa, sanctuary of Ark of Covenant, and it is the holiest city of the Ethiopian Orthodox faith.

 Al Nejashi Mosque

-The history of Negash Mosque begins from the 7th c A.D as of the faith of Islam.
+The history of Negash Mosque begins from the 7th c A.D as the faith of Islam.
 The early followers of Prophet Mohammed were harshly persecuted by Quersh tribe of the mercantile ruler of Mecca.
-In order to maintain the very several of his religion the Prophet had to seek a fate hind out for his followers “under lithe a country within no one is wronged a land of righteousness, depart thither and remain until it please”.
+In order to maintain the very several of his religion the Prophet had to seek a land for his followers “under lithe a country whereby no one is wronged, a land of righteousness, depart thither and remain until it please”.

 The ruler of Abyssinia (Ethiopia) guaranteed asylum to the first eleven men and four women refugees.
 Then after lived & settled in peace in Ethiopia until they returned back to their home land.
 Therefore; Negashi mosque represents the first hand foot print of Islamic faith in Ethiopia and the world since more than 1,300 years ago.